By Emily Gantt

 Don’t punish your dog for doing a trick incorrectly; this will only make them resent training and likely you too.

-Having your pet spayed or neutered can make them more receptive to training.
+Have your pet spayed or neutered to help make them more receptive to training.

 Pick a setting with minimal distractions when training.
 When your dog has a few commands under their belt, you can move to practicing commands with distractions.